 Georgia Sea Turtle Center

 Through sea turtle rehabilitation, research and education programs, the Georgia Sea Turtle Center increases awareness of habitat and wildlife conservation challenges, promote responsibility for ecosystem health and empower individuals to act locally, regionally, and globally to protect the environment.
-The Georgia Sea Turtle Center, an exciting addition to your family vacation, is open to the public and is located directly behind the Hotel, adjacent to the hotel parking lot.
+Seeing Jekyll Island sea turtles will be an exciting addition to your family vacation.
+The Georgia Sea Turtle Center is open to the public and is located directly behind the Hotel, adjacent to the hotel parking lot.
 For more information, call (912) 635-4444. www.georgiaseaturtlecenter.org

 The Center is open March-November: Monday: 10-2:00; Tuesday-Sunday: 9-5.
 December-February: Tuesday-Sunday: 9-5.
 Thanksgiving Day: 10:00am-2:00pm.
 Closed Christmas Eve, Christmas Day, New Year’s Day.
 Tickets: Adults: $7.00 Children Ages 4-12: $5.00 Children 3 and under: Free

 Tidelands Nature Center

 Jekyll Island’s Tidelands Nature Center provides a marine sanctuary for animals such as the endangered loggerhead sea turtle, as well as activities including kayak tours, canoe and paddleboat rentals, nature walks, touch tanks and other aquarium exhibits.
 Located next to Summer Waves Waterpark.
 For more information, visit www.tidelands4h.org.